Sialitech/label-siali/docs/source/guide/notion-faq.md

 ### Annotation result or Annotators filter is slow

-Try upgrading to the most recent version of Label Studio Enterprise.
-This filter was significantly updated in Label Studio Enterprise 2.4.0 (and beyond).
+Try upgrading to the most recent version of Siali Label Enterprise.
+This filter was significantly updated in Siali Label Enterprise 2.4.0 (and beyond).

 ### Most of the API works slowly, the LS instance has more than million tasks